mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 If you see similar output, congratulations!
 You now have OpenCV 4.10.0 with CUDA support installed in your UV-managed Python project.

-## Quick verification of CUDA modules
+## Quick Verification of CUDA Modules

-You can verify that CUDA modules are actually available:
+Before running the full benchmarks, it's good practice to verify that CUDA modules are working correctly.
+This quick sanity check tests the complete GPU workflow: uploading data to GPU, processing it, and downloading results back to CPU.

 ```python
 import cv2